Student Support Services

 We believe all students can access a rigorous, college prep curriculum through thoughtful planning and collaboration.

 Parent Guide to Special Education

 What is Special Education?

-- Envision Schools and Metro are part of the El Dorado County Office of Education (EDCOE) Special Education Local Plan Area (SELPA).
-This means we do not belong to San Francisco Unified School District for the purposes of providing special education.
-New students are processed as Inter-District Transfers and each student transferring to Metro will have an IEP meeting in the first thirty days of the students attendance.
+Envision Schools is part of the El Dorado County Office of Education (EDCOE) Charter Special Education Local Plan Area (SELPA).
+This means we do not belong to San Francisco, Hayward or Oakland Unified School Districts for the purposes of providing special education.
+New students are processed as Inter-District Transfers and each student transferring to Envision Schools will have an IEP meeting in the first thirty days of the student’s attendance.

 Community Advisory Committee (CAC)

-- The Community Advisory Committee (CAC) is a state mandated consortium of parents, teachers, administrators and community members who work on behalf of students received special education services in our Special Education Local Plan Area (SELPA) and meets three times per academic year.
+The Community Advisory Committee (CAC) is a state mandated consortium of parents, teachers, administrators and community members who work on behalf of students receiving special education services in our Special Education Local Plan Area (SELPA) and that meets three times per academic year.

 RTI – Does your child need help?

-- A Student Study Team (SST) is a team centered around problem solving difficulties your child may be having.
+A Student Success Team (SST) is a team centered around problem solving difficulties your child may be having.